antmicro/ci-timeline-visualizer/README.md

 The file contains documentation explaining what each of the configurable values do.
 If you are unsure on how the config structure should look like, take a peek into the `modules/ConfigManager.js` file.

 Configurable values you might want to take a look at first:
-* `URLs.rootResolveMode` - if your GitLab instance has namespaces with /git/ or /gitlab-instance/ in them,
+* `URLs.rootResolveMode` - if your GitLab instance has namespaces with /git/ or /gitlab-instance/ in them

 ### Building